- The Driving Beat

 We met two or three producers all of whom seemed like good guys, though no one to get excited about.
 This was the early eighties after all and production values were becoming slick and formulaic.
 I felt the ethos of the band was that of a group of musicians making music together, it had to feel natural, real, the performance being the thing.
 I think the first two albums had that and the Basing St stuff did too.
 One of the people suggested to us was Mike Howlett who had had hits with Martha And The Muffins and Orchestral Manoeuvres In The Dark.
 This was not really our territory but he had been the bass player with Gong and was a very nice bloke, and he filled Bud's criteria (he had hits).
 I was also tempted by the guy who had produced an album for Van Morrison, good enough for me but not Bud.
 So negotiations were instigated to acquire Mike Howlett's services.

 A month to do the album, a few days rehearsing, two weeks recording and a week to mix because Mike had a skiing holiday booked at the end of that week.
 We decided on another residential studio, this time Chipping Norton.
 We were under pressure to make an album for a notional audience, to conform to the diktats of the supposed market place.
 We did a few days rehearsal before going into the studio, we were joined by guitarist Rick Fenn who has worked a lot with Mike Oldfield.
 This was a continuation of the two guitarist theme that Sniff was known for.
 We were able to put the tracks down very quickly in the studio with a minimum of overdubs.
 Mike introduced the element of the "click track", something we had never tried before.
 This is where you play to a pulse or beat that keeps the timing rigid, ubiquitous in these days of digital editing but in its infancy then.
 Mike and I went to Hamburg to mix and the whole thing was completed very efficiently.
 Love/Action was to prove a direction that a lot of people really liked, and some didn't.
-I have not worked this way before or since, I prefer to chase the elusive, that bit of spontaneous magic that can't be rehearsed.
+I see it as a very positive statement of intent and certainly the live work we did following its release confirms this.

 Bud had put together a deal for Love/Action with MCA in the States which was to end somewhat tragically.
 In the first week or two of release things were looking very positive, promotion people were constantly ringing, sales and radio were excellent and we were optimistic.
 Then one day nothing, we could no longer get through to anyone and nobody was contacting us.
 We found out from the Canadian side of MCA that there had been a palace revolution at the company.
 A lot of people were sacked and the new boss had decided to stamp his authority by dumping half the roster, unfortunately that included us.
 At about this time as well, Bud Prager had forgotten to exercise the renewal option on his contract with us which gave us a way out.
 I think we had been the wrong band for Bud, he had hoped to mould us to some archetype that we could never be.
 It probably cost us but who knows.